 Stain – I prefer to use a faux stain made with latex paint because I can get more consistent results than I can with a traditional stain.
 You can see the process and different shades to pick from here: Raw Wood Faux Stain Coming Soon – Join the email list here so you know as soon as it’s posted!

-Clearcoat: My favorite Clear Coat is Varathane’s Waterbased Polyurethane in Satin (click here for the current price).
-If you want a more matte look, check out some options here: The Best Clear Coats for Furniture, 2020 Clearcoat is not a necessity but I wanted to make sure my shelves were completely waterproof.
+Clearcoat: My favorite Clear Coat is Varathane’s Waterbased Polyurethane If you want a more matte look, check out some options here: The Best Clear Coats for Furniture Clearcoat is not a necessity, but I wanted to make sure my shelves were completely waterproof.

 Jigsaw – I did all of my cuts with a jigsaw which is super easy to use.
-Here is the one I highly recommend and always have good results with: Black+Decker Jigsaw
+See how to use my favorite here – How to Use a Jig Saw Easily

-Sander or Sanderpaper – My favorite power tool would have to be my sander: Tacklife Mouse Sander with Sanding Pads
+Sander or Sandpaper – My favorite power tool would have to be my sander: Best Sander For Furniture

 Free Spray Painting Checklist – Don’t forget to download my Spray Painting Checklist HERE with all of my best spray painting tips, which will ensure you have a beautiful finish every time.